niulinlnc/enterprise-extensions/helpdesk_ux/README.rst

 * Add sequence field to Tickets and change default order to the following criteria: "Priority desc, Sequence & ID"
 * Remove the restriction of the messaging in the tickets, so that messages can be sent no matter the state of the ticket.
+* Add option to disable automatic emails when setting ticket to blocked.

 Installation
 ============